ProgressiveHackNight/project-ideas/ISSUE_TEMPLATE.md

 ### Project management

 #### Checklist for NEW ideas :baby:
 Hey, you're official!
-You're now part of the growing civic hacking community in Austin.
+You're now part of the growing Progressive HackNight community.
 Here's a few things to get started (a couple you've probably already done).

 - [x] Create this idea issue
 - [x] Flesh out the who, where, and what questions above
-- [ ] Start the conversation about this new idea on [Slack](https://openaustin-slackin.herokuapp.com/) (this project uses [#general](https://open-austin.slack.com/messages/C036FLME2) <!-- replace this with your preferred channel -->)
+- [ ] Start the conversation about this new idea on [Slack](https://progressivehacknight.slack.com) (this project uses [#general](https://progressivehacknight.slack.com/messages/C4CDHFMKN/) <!-- replace this with your preferred channel -->)
 - [ ] Respond with at least one update on this issue within the next month

 #### Checklist for ACTIVE projects :fire: